 New York State and Stony Brook Medicine are asking people who have recovered from COVID-19 to consider donating blood plasma, as their antibodies may help patients currently fighting the virus.
 Those interested in donating can do so by completing a survey through Stony Brook Medicine.

 My child’s school is teaching remotely and I don’t have internet access.
 What can I do?

 First, reach out to your child’s school, they want to help.
 Altice is also offering affordable internet solutions:

 I am feeling a bit overwhelmed with all of the resources that are being made available.
 Do you have any recommendations for which ones to use?

 Yes, our Youth Services Librarians have curated a list of their favorite resources for children, parents & educators to help narrow down your choices: Librarians’ Top Picks

-All of our library patrons have access to Hoopla, Libby and Flipster for free when they use their library card!
+For ebooks: All of our library patrons have access to Hoopla, Libby (Overdrive) and Flipster for free when they use their library card!
 Follow the prompts to sign up and start downloading eBooks and eAudiobooks today!
-If you need help signing up for any of these resources, please contact us at email@example.com.
+If you need help signing up for any of these resources, please contact us at email@example.com

 The State University of New York has virtual tours of its many campuses across the state.
 This list includes SUNY schools, Suffolk County Community Colleges, Cornell University, FIT and many more.